 Several years ago, the Day of the Dead found me in Slovenia’s capital, Ljubljana.
 At the edge of downtown is one of the most beautiful final resting places I’ve seen: Žale Cemetery, designed by the great Slovenian architect and urban planner Jože Plečnik.
 (For those who appreciate European cemeteries, Žale is worth a visit any day of the year.)

 I first stopped by Žale Cemetery on the afternoon of October 31 — All Hallows Eve.
-Stepping through its grandiose arcaded entrance, I was met with a deeply moving sight: Slovenians were busying themselves tending the graves.
+Stepping through its grandiose arcaded entrance, I was met with a deeply moving sight: Slovenes were busy tending the graves.
 Each plot had been painstakingly weeded and scrubbed to a high shine, with not a pebble out of place.
 And each tomb was an artfully composed ensemble of candles, flowers, and mementos.

 While back home, store shelves are stocked with plastic jack-o-lanterns, superhero costumes, and fun-size candy bars, Slovenian shops are doing a brisk trade in moss remover and headstone polish.
 Inside the cemetery, rickety green tables groan under the weight of red votive candles stacked on top of each other — two euros a pop.
 And for florists — who set up tents just outside the entrance — the Day of the Dead is their “Black Friday.”